MediaArea/MediaConch_SourceCode/Documentation/REST.md

 - policies_names:    Array of policies names (Strings)
 - display_content:   String:  display content
 - display_name:      String:  display name (HTML, TEXT, XML, MAXML, JSTREE)
+- verbosity:         Integer: verbosity of the implementation report wanted, optionnal.
+Value between -1 and 5.
+If -1 or not given, takes the one from the server (since API v1.3)

 ##### Response